 WHAT WE’RE LOOKING FOR:

-We seek thought-provoking pieces from any disciplinary perspective that explore questions and problems related to writing, rhetoric, reading, literacy broadly conceived, popular culture and media, community discourses, and multimodal and digital composing.
+We seek thought-provoking pieces from any disciplinary perspective that explore questions and problems related to writing, rhetoric, reading, pedagogy and teacher-training, literacy broadly conceived, popular culture and media, community discourses, and multimodal and digital composing.
 We expect that the work will be informed by critical conversations relevant to the topic–that is, composers should incorporate timely, pertinent research to support claims.
 In addition, we welcome projects that experiment with form, voice, style, and delivery.

 WHAT FORMATS WE ACCEPT:

 Please use MLA format for all citations; if unsure of current practices, see this handy overview of 7th edition MLA format or this more detailed explanation over at Purdue OWL.
 We accept submissions in the following formats: Microsoft Word (.doc or .rtf), QuickTime, MP3, or slideshow formats (upload to slideshare.net or a similar slide-hosting platform, and email the link to us).
 Please be aware that images should be original, used with permission, or fall under fair use guidelines.
-Creative Commons Attribution-NonCommercial-3.0 Unported License is our default license; authors are invited to specify another license for their work, if they wish.
+Creative Commons Attribution-NonCommercial-4.0 International License is our default license; authors are invited to specify another license for their work, if they wish.

 HOW TO DIRECT YOUR SUBMISSION: